Service-Design-Studio/1d-final-project-summer-2024-sds-2024-team-12/README.md

 ## Features

-1. Suggestive Button
+- Suggestive Button
-1.1.
-Overseas Payment Detection
+	- Overseas Payment Detection
-1.2.
-Frequent Transactions
+	- Frequent Transactions
-1.3.Nearing Card Limit
+	- Nearing Card Limit
-2. AI-powered Help Bar
+- AI-powered Help Bar

 [You may find a detailed guide to each feature in this link here]()